Cozy Peach Kitchen

 Step two: Toss the boiled potatoes with oil and seasonings, then roast them for 20 minutes.

-Patt the potatoes dry.
-Toss them with canola or vegetable oil, chopped garlic, thyme, paprika, and a bit of salt.
+Pat the potatoes dry.
+This step is important as it removes excess liquid and allows the oil to stick to the potatoes.
+Toss with canola or vegetable oil, chopped garlic, thyme, paprika, and a bit of salt.

 Layer on a foil or parchment paper-lined baking sheet.
 Bake at 450F on the middle oven rack.